tensorlayer/HyperPose/docs/markdown/install/prediction.md

 # C++ Prediction Library Installation

 Note that C++ prediction library requires NVidia GPU acceleration.

-Thought it is built to be platform-independent, the C++ library is mostly tested on Linux Platforms.
-So we recommend you to build it on Linux platforms.
+HyperPose is developed and frequently tested on Linux platforms.
+Hence, we recommend you to build HyperPose on Linux.

 ## Docker Environment Installation (RECOMMENDED)